sf-wdi-22-23/modules-23/w04-associations-and-auth/d1-dawn-embedded-mongo-associations/README.md

 | Use an "Embedded" pattern to associate resources with Mongoose |
 | Create, update, and delete data for the nested resource |

-As pre-reading for this lesson please reference this Mongo Relationships
+As pre-reading for this lesson please reference this [Mongo Relationships Reading](https://github.com/sf-wdi-22-23/modules/blob/master/w03-intro-backend-with-express/d4-weekend-lab/mongo-relationships.md)

 ## Mongoose Data Relationships